mirkobrombin/go-warp/docs/core.md

 | **`ModeEventualDistributed`** | Writes are local, but invalidations are sent to other nodes asynchronously. | **Default**.
 User profiles, sessions. |
 | **`ModeStrongDistributed`** | Writes wait for a quorum of nodes to acknowledge. | Critical configuration, distributed locks. |

+## Request Coalescing (Singleflight)

+To prevent cache stampedes (Thundering Herd), `Core` automatically implements request coalescing using `singleflight`.
+If multiple concurrent requests arrive for the same missing key, Warp will perform the fetch (from L2 or Source) only once and share the result with all callers.

+## Structured Logging

+Warp uses `log/slog` for structured logging.
+By default, it logs at `Info` level.
+You can configure the logger or integrate it with your application's handler (e.g., JSON handler for production).

 ## Metrics

 Warp exposes Prometheus metrics.
 See [Metrics](metrics.md).